Cat Sitting Rate Calculator

 Start local, then adjust.

-Cat sitting rates, answered.
+Cat sitting costs and rates, answered.

-How much do cat sitters charge?
+How much do overnight cat sitters charge?

 What should I charge for cat sitting?

 Start from the typical rate in your state for the service, then adjust for what you bring: experience, insurance, giving medication, and how booked-up you are.
-The calculator above suggests a starting range; established, insured cat sitters can comfortably price toward the top of their local band.
-If you're regularly turning work away, that's the clearest sign it's time to raise your rates.
+The calculator above suggests a starting range.
+Established, insured cat sitters can comfortably price toward the top of their local band.
+If you’re regularly turning work away, that’s the clearest sign it’s time to raise your rates.

 Do cat sitters charge per cat?

-Usually the base rate covers one cat, and sitters add a per-additional-cat charge for extra cats in the same home — commonly +$3–$8 a visit, or about +15–25% per cat (the calculator uses +20%).
+Usually the base rate covers one cat, and sitters add a per-additional-cat charge for extra cats in the same home, commonly +$3–$8 a visit, or about +15–25% per cat (the calculator uses +20%).
 Even though the cats share a home, more cats means more feeding, more litter boxes to scoop, more medication and more time, so the add-on is standard and expected.

 Do cat sitters charge more for holidays and overnights?

 Yes to both.
 Overnight cat sitting is priced per night and lands far above a drop-in because the sitter gives up their own bed and is on duty 10–12 hours.
-And most professional cat sitters add a holiday or peak-period surcharge — commonly 25–40% (the calculator uses +30%) — over Thanksgiving, Christmas and New Year, the busiest, highest-demand windows of the year.
+And most professional cat sitters add a holiday or peak-period surcharge, commonly 25–40% (the calculator uses +30%), over Thanksgiving, Christmas and New Year: the busiest, highest-demand windows of the year.
 State your holiday rate clearly when you confirm the booking.

 Set your rates, then get paid for them.

-Pupline turns finished visits into branded invoices and tracks what's paid — all from your phone, for one simple monthly price.
+Pupline turns finished visits into branded invoices and tracks what's paid, all from your phone, for one simple monthly price.
 No commission on your bookings.

 30-day free trial · no card to start